CognitionIES/pdf-extractor/readme.md

 ### License

 This project is open-source under the MIT License.
-Feel free to use, modify, and extend it for your own PDF data processing workflows.
+Feel free to use, modify, and extend it for your own PDF data processing workflows